apache/incubator-kie-tools/README.md

 Known issues
 --------------------
 - Flicker when opening or restoring DMN/BPMN editors.
 - Unable to detect 'dirty' state on DMN/BPMN editors.
+This means that when closing an editor with changes, we can't show a warning popup to remind the user to save it before closing.
 - Copy/paste diagram parts between DMN/BPMN editors.